How to Request an Appointment - E- Consult

 If you have an appointment at the surgery - we would ask that you wear a face covering eg scarf or a cloth to protect yourselves, other patients and staff.
 The clinician seeing you will be wearing Personal Protective Equipment and all members of our team will be wearing masks

 Video Consultations -

-If you have been given a time or day for a video consultation, you can access your appointment by clicking on the secure link https://nhsattend.vc/nhsg/CardenMC using any device with a microphone and camera (smartphone, tablet, ipad, laptop, PC).
+If you have been given a time or day for a video consultation, you can access this by clicking on the secure link https://nhsattend.vc/nhsg/CardenMC using any device with a microphone and camera (smartphone, tablet, ipad, laptop, PC).
 You can use this link to test that everything is working for you before the time of your appointment.
 If you have not been given a video appointment by the practice, your call will not be answered.

 For further information on video consultations please click here.

 Mask Wearing - we do not provide letters to advise that patients cannot wear masks

 The wearing of face coverings is currently compulsory in many areas .
-Some people cannot wear masks because of a disability or severe distress - should you be in this position, you can request an exemption card online at www.exempt.scot or by calling 0800 121 6240
+Some people cannot wear masks because of a disability or severe distress - if you are in this position, you can request an exemption card online at www.exempt.scot or by calling 0800 121 6240

 COVID Symptoms and Help -